Heal your relationship with food, movement, and yourself.

 Therapy can help you heal your relationship with food and your body.

-We’ll begin by looking at how your thoughts, emotions, and past experiences have shaped your relationship with food and your body.
-At the same time, we’ll build practical tools to help you manage urges, shift unhelpful patterns, and stay grounded through the harder moments of recovery.
+We’ll start by exploring how your thoughts, emotions, and past experiences have shaped your relationship with food and your body.
+At the same time, we’ll build practical tools to help you manage urges, shift unhelpful patterns, and stay grounded during the harder moments of recovery.

-As we work together, we’ll unpack the messages you’ve picked up about food, appearance, and self-worth—and start to rebuild a way of eating and moving that feels supportive, flexible, and free from shame.
-Strengthening the connection between your mind and body can help you better understand what you need—and respond with care, not criticism.
+As we work together, we will look at the messages you’ve absorbed about food, appearance, and self-worth, and begin to create a way of eating and moving that feels supportive, flexible, and free from shame.
+Strengthening the connection between your mind and body can help you understand your needs more clearly and respond to them with care rather than criticism.

-I also recognize that your identity—whether shaped by race, gender, body size, or sexual orientation—affects how you move through the world.
-We’ll make space to talk about how bias, trauma, or cultural expectations have impacted your well-being and build a path that honors your lived experience.
+I also recognize that your identity—whether shaped by race, gender, body size, or sexual orientation—affects how you experience the world.
+We’ll make space to talk about how bias, trauma, or cultural expectations have shaped your well-being, and work toward a path that honors your lived experience.

 My approach is rooted in Intuitive Eating and Health at Every Size, which shape how I think about healing our relationships with food, body, and self.
-I know that for many people, these frameworks can feel like a big shift from what they’re used to—and we don’t need to be fully aligned at the start.
-What matters is that we’re working toward shared goals: more freedom, less shame, and a way of living that feels sustainable and self-compassionate.
+For many people, these frameworks can feel like a big shift from what they’re used to.
+We don’t need to be perfectly aligned at the start; what matters is that we share the same goals: more freedom, less shame, and a way of living that feels sustainable and self-compassionate.

 Most importantly, this is a space to come home to yourself—to heal, grow, and reclaim the connection you may have lost along the way.
 If you’re ready, I’m here to walk that path with you.